 I’ve visited Hong Kong Disneyland three times over two separate trips semi recently (2015 and 2017).
 The first time I went I hadn’t been to any Disney park in over fifteen years.
 We had a short and sweet visit with our almost 2 year old daughter.
 This time we went back with our now 4 year old daughter and almost 2 year old son in tow.
 Each time I’ve visited I’ve found my friend Leslie’s Hong Kong Disneyland advice to be super helpful.

-She wrote those after her trip in 2014 so I thought I’d take a stab at some tips and tricks for 2017.
-A few things have changed since then, mostly for the better.
+Let’s take a look at Hong Kong Disneyland in 2018.
+A few things have changed, mostly for the better.
 I’ll have my full thoughts on the park later but overall I found the park to be fairly underrated.
-Yes, it’s smaller, but I kind of loved that.
+Yes, it’s smaller than other Disney parks, but I kind of loved that.
 So let’s take a look at tips and tricks to make the most out of your trip to Hong Kong Disneyland!

 1. Now is the perfect time to go